Some of the links in this post may be affiliate links. See our disclosure for more info.

 Now and again, all of us have irrational moments.
-When you blew up at your friends, though, maybe they didn’t forgive you.
-Your older sister on the other hand has probably forgiven you for all sorts of things that your friends never would.
+When you blew up at your friends, maybe they didn’t forgive you.
+On the other hand, your older sister has probably forgiven you for all sorts of things that your friends never would.
 And maybe that’s true to this day.

-She’s the one reminding you not to forget your mom’s birthday, or what to say at your grandfather’s funeral.
+She reminds you not to forget your mom’s birthday or what to say at your grandfather’s funeral.
 So okay—maybe she’s earned the right to feel a little smug.

 When you were in high school, if your sister was in college, maybe she let you crash at her apartment sometimes.
 And if you’re both adult siblings now, maybe that hasn’t changed.

 Down on your luck?
 Your sister is the first person you call.
 She’s still the one who helps you in a pinch and maybe even gives you a place to stay until you can get back on your feet.